labgrid-project/labgrid/doc/configuration.rst

 NetworkFlashrom
 ~~~~~~~~~~~~~~~
-A NetworkFlashrom describes a `Flashrom`_ available on a remote computer.
+A :any:`NetworkFlashrom` describes a `Flashrom`_ available on a remote computer.

 USBFlashableDevice
 ~~~~~~~~~~~~~~~~~~
-Represents an "opaque" USB device used by custom flashing programs.
+A :any:`USBFlashableDevice` represents an "opaque" USB device used by custom flashing programs.
 There is usually not anything useful that can be done with the interface other than running a flashing program with `FlashScriptDriver`_.

 .. note::
    This resource is only intended to be used as a last resort when it is